The lattice of worker-quasi-stable matchings: Re-equilibration process via a Tarski operator

 Therefore, $T(\mu')=\widetilde{\mu}=(w_1w_2,\emptyset).$ Notice that matching $\widetilde{\mu}$ is not stable, since $(f_2,w_3)$ is a blocking pair.
 Second, we construct the sets $\mathcal{B}^{\widetilde{\mu}}$, $\mathcal{B}^{\widetilde{\mu}}_\star$, $\mathcal{W}_{f_1}^{\widetilde{\mu}}$ and $\mathcal{W}_{f_2}^{\widetilde{\mu}}$ and compute $T^2(\mu')\equiv T(\widetilde{\mu}):$

-Therefore, $T(\widetilde{\mu})=(w_1w_2,w_3)=\overline{\mu}.$ It can be shown that, for each $\mu\in \mathcal{WQS}(\succ)$ such that $\widetilde{\mu} \succeq^B_F \mu$, $T(\mu)=\widetilde{\mu}$ so $T^2(\mu)=\overline{\mu}.$ Furthermore, we can observe that the fixed point of our operator $T$ is the stable matching $\overline{\mu}.$ $\Diamond$ \end{example}
+Therefore, $T(\widetilde{\mu})=(w_1w_2,w_3)=\overline{\mu}.$ It can be shown that, for each $\mu\in \mathcal{Q}$ such that $\widetilde{\mu} \succeq^B \mu$, $T(\mu)=\widetilde{\mu}$ so $T^2(\mu)=\overline{\mu}.$ Furthermore, we can observe that the fixed point of our operator $T$ is the stable matching $\overline{\mu}.$ $\Diamond$ \end{example}

-Note that in Example \ref{ejemplo 2}, the set of fixed points of our operator $T$ consists of the unique stable matching of the market and we cannot observe its lattice structure.
+Note that in Example \ref{ejemplo 2}, the set of fixed points of operator $T$ consists of the unique stable matching of the market and we cannot observe its lattice structure.
 However, in Example \ref{ejemplo 1}, it can be shown that the set of fixed points of $T$ is the set of stable matchings $\{(w_1w_2,w_3w_4),(w_3,w_1w_2)\}$ that forms a lattice (see Figure \ref{reticulado1}).
+It should be clear from the previous example that an important global property of operator $T$ is that starting from any worker-quasi-stable matching we always reach stability in a finite numbers of iterations.

 Now we are in a position to give an alternative proof of the existence of stable matchings and their lattice structure.
 To this end, we apply Tarski's fixed point theorem to the lattice of worker-quasi-stable matchings.
+Remember that Tarski's theorem \citep{tarski1955lattice} states that if $(\mathcal{L},\geq )$ is a complete lattice and $T:\mathcal{L}\longrightarrow\mathcal{L}$ is isotone, then the set of fixed points of $T$ is non-empty and forms a complete lattice with respect to $\geq$.